Dja111/wein-service/README.md

 This service is based on the microservice architectur.

-Ps: This Branch shows an alternativ CI without the using of the [wein-service-env](https://github.com/Dja111/wein-service-env) repository.
+PS: This branch demonstrates an alternative CI setup that does not use the [wein-service-env](https://github.com/Dja111/wein-service-env) repository.

 ## Description